leonawicz/lcars/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a new release resubmission.

 Note: Because this is a Shiny add-on package, examples are not executed if they require an interactive session.
 For consistency, I structured the code of Shiny examples to follow the conditional execution style used in examples in the `shiny` package.

+Per CRAN request, other examples' issues have been fixed and the license year has been fixed.